JanneMattila/some-questions-and-some-answers/q&a/aad_automations.md

 manifest json and look for the actual `resourceAppId` values from the export content.

 **Tip**: In order try different Graph API endpoints you need access token for that.
-You can use following commands to get them:
+You can use following commands to get them in Azure CLI:

 ```bash
 # Get access token for Microsoft Graph API